What Is a Good GMAT Score for Harvard Business School?

 The “Safe Bet” Strategy

-Unfortunately, there is no straightforward calculation for figuring out whether you’ll be accepted to Harvard with a certain GMAT score.
+Unfortunately, there is no straightforward calculation for figuring out whether you’ll be accepted to Harvard with a particular GMAT score.
 For one, while we know some general trends, it’s impossible to know exactly how stiff your competition will be or how large the applicant pool will be from year to year.

-What we do know for sure is that Harvard Business School accepts a very small proportion of applicants and its student body is both impressive and diverse.
+What we do know for sure is that Harvard Business School accepts a very small proportion of applicants, and its student body is both impressive and diverse.
 So, although there is no way to calculate precisely how much of a factor your GMAT score will be when admissions evaluates your candidacy, you may as well do everything in your power to make your admission as much of a “safe bet” as possible.

 When it comes to the GMAT, your “safe bet” strategy will be different depending on your general profile.
 If you come from an overrepresented group or industry, a good “safe bet” strategy is to aim for a GMAT score that beats the Harvard median.
 If, on the other hand, you come from an underrepresented group or industry, a good “safe bet” strategy is to aim for a GMAT score that at least meets the Harvard median.